The secret costs of Islamophobia

 She texted her best friend, Haley, telling her what people were saying about Muslims.
 People are ignorant, Haley answered.

 It's difficult to measure a sentiment such as Islamophobia, the word for hatred and fear of Muslims.
-But it's also hard to escape the idea that being Muslim in America today is like watching comment sections spring to lurid life.
+But it's also hard to escape the idea that living in America today is like watching comment sections spring to lurid life.
 The anti-Muslim rallies, the vicious hate crimes, the racial profiling, the threats and taunts and questions about divided loyalties.

 Scholars say Islamophobia seems to surge after attacks by Muslim extremists and during presidential campaigns, when candidates pledge to get tough on terrorists, often by singling out Muslims.
-Just this week, after a Muslim man was charged with detonating bombs in New York and New Jersey and another was accused of stabbing 10 people in Minnesota, GOP presidential nominee Donald Trump urged local police officers to profile "suspicious" people, "like they do in Israel."
+This week, a Muslim man was charged with detonating bombs in New York and New Jersey and another was accused of stabbing 10 people in Minnesota.
+Shortly after, GOP presidential nominee Donald Trump urged local police officers to profile "suspicious" people, "like they do in Israel."

 "Do we really have a choice?"
 Trump said.
 "We're trying to be so politically correct in our country, and this is only going to get worse."

-Even before the recent attacks, American Muslims lived under a dark cloud of suspicion.
+Even before the recent attacks, American Muslims say they live under a dark cloud of suspicion.
 In 2014, they surpassed atheists as the country's "least accepted" religious group.

 An estimated 3.3 million Muslims live in the United States, and between September 11, 2001 and the end of last year, 344 have been involved in violent extremism, according to the Triangle Center on Terrorism and Homeland Security.
 That number does not include attacks from this year, such as the shooting at an Orlando nightclub by Omar Mateen, who killed 49 people.